Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 6) after the trinity was accepted, later writers decided statements must support the trinity, hence essentially PROVING that the Holy Spirit as part of a divine trinity WAS NOT an original early Christian teaching.

-The Second Century
+In the The Second Century Heretics Introduced Trinitarian Concepts

 There are three views of the Holy Spirit I have found among those who professed Christ in the second century.
-Probably the one most commonly accepted was written by the famous heretics Valentinus and Montanus in the early to mid 2nd century (note that Valentinus and the Montanists are considered to be a heretic by Roman Catholics, Orthodox, Protestant, and Church of God adherents).
+Probably the one most commonly accepted was written by the famous heretics Valentinus and Montanus in the early to mid 2nd century (note that Valentinus and the Montanists are considered to be heretics by Roman Catholics, Orthodox, Protestant, and Church of God adherents).

 One of the so-called Montanist Oracles, spoken by Montanus was: